Master of Science: Norway

 Norway follows the Bologna Process.
 For engineering, the Master of Science academic degree has been recently introduced and has replaced the previous award forms "Sivilingeniør" (engineer, a.k.a. engineering master) and "Hovedfag" (academic master).
 Both were awarded after 5 years of university-level studies and required the completion of a scientific thesis.

-"Siv.ing", is a protected title exclusively awarded to engineering students who completed a five-year education at The Norwegian University of Science and Technology (Norges teknisk-naturvitenskapelige universitet, NTNU) or other universities.
+"Siv.ing", is a protected title traditionally awarded to engineering students who completed a five-year education at The Norwegian University of Science and Technology (Norges teknisk-naturvitenskapelige universitet, NTNU) or other university programs deemed to be equivalent in academic merit.
 Historically there was no bachelor's degree involved and today's program is a five years master's degree education.
 The "Siv.ing" title is in the process of being phased out, replaced by (for now, complemented by) the "M.Sc." title.
 By and large, "Siv.ing" is a title tightly being held on to for the sake of tradition.
 In academia, the new program offers separate three-year bachelor and two-year master programs.
 It is awarded in the natural sciences, mathematics and computer science fields.
 The completion of a scientific thesis is required.
 All master's degrees are designed to certify a level of education and qualify for a doctorate program.

 Master of Science in Business is the English title for those taking a higher business degree, "Siviløkonom" in Norwegian.
 In addition, there is, for example, the 'Master of Business Administration' (MBA), a practically oriented master's degree in business, but with less mathematics and econometrics, due to its less specific entry requirements and smaller focus on research.

 Pakistan

 Pakistan inherited its conventions pertaining to higher education from United Kingdom after independence in 1947.
-Master of Science degree is typically abbreviated as M.Sc. (as in the United Kingdom) and which is awarded after 16 years of education (equivalent with a bachelor's degree in the US and many other countries).
-Recently, in pursuance to some of the reforms by the Higher Education Commission of Pakistan (the regulatory body of higher education in Pakistan), the traditional 2-year Bachelor of Science (B.Sc.) degree has been replaced by the 4-year Bachelor of Science degree, which is abbreviated as B.S. to enable the Pakistani degrees with the rest of the world.
-Subsequently, students who pass a 4-year B.S. degree that is awarded after 16 years of education are then eligible to apply for M.S. degree, which is considered at par with Master of Philosophy (M.Phil.) degree.
+Master of Science degree is typically abbreviated as MSc (as in the United Kingdom) and which is awarded after 16 years of education (equivalent with a bachelor's degree in the US and many other countries).
+Recently, in pursuance to some of the reforms by the Higher Education Commission of Pakistan (the regulatory body of higher education in Pakistan), the traditional 2-year Bachelor of Science (BSc) degree has been replaced by the 4-year Bachelor of Science degree, which is abbreviated as BS to enable the Pakistani degrees with the rest of the world.
+Subsequently, students who pass a 4-year BS degree that is awarded after 16 years of education are then eligible to apply for MS degree, which is considered at par with Master of Philosophy (M.Phil.) degree.